30 Reasons Why People Don’t Buy From Your Website11 Min Read

 Clear product categories and subcategories are a must, along with a clear hierarchy of information within both content and product pages.
 Studies suggest that 25% of online shoppers leave the site if the navigation is complicated.

 Websites which are finicky and crash every now and then also create a massive discontent in a consumer base.
 Research shows that 24% of the shoppers leave a site without buying because of a website crashing and 15% leave because of timeout errors.

 Make sure your site is quick to load and stable to run, this is worth spending the extra money on to get right.

 24. Non-responsive Website

-This is age of mobile phones, tablets and laptops of every size.
-Everything is already mobile, or going to be mobile-fit pretty soon enough.
-Ecommerce sites are certainly no exception as 130 million of people are poised to make purchases from mobile by the year of 2016.
+This is an age of mobile phones, tablets and laptops of every size.
+Everything is already mobile or going to be mobile-fit pretty soon enough.
+Ecommerce sites are certainly no exception as 130 million people are poised to make purchases from mobile by the year 2016.

 Mobile responsive websites are now an absolute must, as now more than ever not having one might even make you lose your business.

 25. Time Stands Still